How to Make Sure you are Ready for Change in Business

 Employees who harbor stress internally may start searching for jobs elsewhere, become mentally disengaged, or will begin to lack motivation, heavily affecting your bottom line.

 How to counteract this: To avoid unneeded stress, drama, and tension from other team members, make sure to explain how these changes will affect job security, visibility, or status.
 Never tell your employees that job loss “may” happen because that will cause more panic and resentment.
 Upper management owes it to their staff to be honest.
-Not only does honesty create less resistance to change, but it also helps maintain current productivity levels.
+Not only does honesty create less resistance to change, but it also helps maintain current productivity levels be Ready for Change.